alee418/alee418.github.io/parolereport.md

 ![Branching](/assets/img/PV_4.png)

-Using R, the Tukey cutoff value using is 2.443.
+Using R, the Tukey cutoff value using alpha = 0.05 is 2.443.

 According to the cutoff value, there is significant difference between No Violation and Violation in the Jail and None categories.